Twins vs. Rangers Player Props Betting Odds

-Player prop betting options for Marcus Semien, Carlos Correa and others are available in the Texas Rangers-Minnesota Twins matchup at Target Field on Sunday, starting at 2:10 PM ET.
+Player prop betting options for Marcus Semien, Max Kepler and others are available in the Texas Rangers-Minnesota Twins matchup at Globe Life Field on Friday, starting at 8:05 PM ET.

 Bet on this matchup or its props with BetMGM!